yo1dog/vscode-cursor-align/README.md

 If the "Pad Front" variant is used, spaces are added to the front of selections rather than the end.
 This can be useful when right-aligning text.

 The "Align Line Last Cursors" command behaves differently from the rest.
 It adds spaces to the front of each line until the right-most selection end of all lines are aligned.
+This can be useful when right-aligning lines.

 ### Caveats